ascartabelli/lamb/README.md

 ## <a name="recent_changes"></a> Recent changes

+- **v0.37.0 - *2016/08/10***
+  - **API change**: `sortedInsert` now returns an array copy of the given array-like if there is no element to insert, though still accepts `undefined` values if they are passed explicitly
+  - Greatly improved performance of all curry (and curried) functions
+  - Optimized `invoker` and `invokerOn`
+  - Minor performance improvements in the usage of the arguments object

 - **v0.36.0 - *2016/08/04***
   - **Fully compatible with versions down to 0.34.x**
   - Added `asPartial`